impostorsguides/impostorsguides.github.io/rbenv/part-3/3-af-content.md

 ### The `-fno-common` flag

-According to [the `gcc` docs](https://web.archive.org/web/20230620054155/https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html){:target="_blank" rel="noopener"}, the `-fno-common` flag tells `gcc` what to do if it finds multiple definitions for the same global variable.
+According to [the `gcc` docs](https://web.archive.org/web/20230620054155/https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html){:target="_blank" rel="noopener" }, the `-fno-common` flag tells `gcc` what to do if it finds multiple definitions for the same global variable.
 This is the default behavior for `gcc`, but here we're being explicit about the behavior.
 By passing this flag, we're telling `gcc` that, if the same global variable is defined more than once, to raise a multiple-definition error so we can investigate and fix the error.

 ### The `-c` flag

 According to `gcc --help`, the `-c` flag tells `gcc` to "Only run preprocess, compile, and assemble steps".
-In other words, we're telling `gcc` to only create [object files](https://web.archive.org/web/20230620034536/https://stackoverflow.com/questions/7718299/whats-an-object-file-in-c){:target="_blank" rel="noopener"}, or the individual compiled files that the `gcc` linker later combines into an executable file.
+In other words, we're telling `gcc` to only create [object files](https://web.archive.org/web/20230620034536/https://stackoverflow.com/questions/7718299/whats-an-object-file-in-c){:target="_blank" rel="noopener" }, or the individual compiled files that the `gcc` linker later combines into an executable file.
 It's unclear to me why we want to do this.
 I know the next step in the Makefile is to take the object file and turn it into the `../libexec/rbenv-realpath.dylib` file, but I'm not sure why a regular, non-`dylib` file is insufficient for RBENV's purposes.

 ### The `-o` flag